klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 Above, the chain transformer takes an arbitrary object, ignores it, calls runtime `exec`, and executes an arbitrary command (in this case `cmd /c calc`).

-The last pattern we'll see to understand how to reach RCE via deserialization works, is the "key creation via LazyMap key search miss".
+The last "pattern" that is important to see is the "key creation via LazyMap key search miss".
 A LazyMap, in JAVA, is a decorator (function that can be applied to an object, a Map in this case) that gets executed whenever a key is requested in a Map, invoking a transformer.
-The terms "lazy" , refers to the fact that a map decorated with a LazyMap decorator isn't filled by (key, value) pairs from the start, but it gets populated once the first call to a map key forces the transformer to execute, fetching the correct value for the requested key.
-To understand how the proces works, we can see the following example:
+The terms "lazy", refers to the fact that a map decorated with a LazyMap decorator isn't filled by (key, value) pairs from the start, but it gets populated once the first call to a map key forces the transformer to execute, fetching the correct value for the requested key.
+The following example may help to understand how the proces works:

 ```java
 import java.util.*;